samuelgoto/email-otp/README.md

 Because there are few email providers and even fewer browser vendors, it seems like the right place to push complexity to, if it leads to higher conversion rates to a large user base.

 Importantly, because it can be used **in addition to** the baseline (which, in an on itself is also **additive to** the status quo), this extension could be used by sophisticated email providers and ignored by smaller ones.

+# Alternatives Under Consideration

+I think there are a couple of reasonable alternatives to consider:

+1. openid/oauth
+1. redirects

+OpenID/OAuth seems like a plausible mechanism, but doesn't seem like a norm to verify email addresses.
+There is a chance that has to do with the fact that you'd have to set up client_id with every single email provider in the world, which is clearly not plausible.

+Redirects could work too, without any browser intermediation, but also is clearly not a norm to verify email addresses.
+There is a chance that has to do with the fact that (a) there isn't such a convention, (b) redirects leak the calling website or (c) incentives aren't aligned.
+The first two seem fixable and the third existential to any other mechanism, so we'll need to dig deeper and investigate this alternative.